Church of St. Nicholas constructed 1912 near Brooksby; R.M. 458.

 The Ukrainian Catholic parish of St. Nicholas at Brooksby is under the pastoral charge of Melfort.

-Brooksby St. Nicholas Church
+Brooksby St. Nicholas Church and Cemetery

 Prince Albert District Parishes - Bulletins